-- The Board is responsible for directing Management to ensure legal requirements have been met, and documents and records have been properly prepared, approved and maintained. - The Act includes the following as legal requirements for Directors: - to act honestly and in good faith with a view to the best interests of the Corporation; - to exercise the care, diligence and skill that reasonably prudent people would exercise in comparable situations; and - to act in accordance with the obligations contained in the Act, and any other relevant legislation, regulations and policies, and the Corporation's Articles and By-laws.

-Meet at least four times per year and, wherever feasible, receive meeting materials at least five (5) business days in advance of meetings and review meeting materials prior to attending each meeting.
+- A. The Board is responsible for directing Management to ensure legal requirements have been met, and documents and records have been properly prepared, approved and maintained. - B. The Act includes the following as legal requirements for Directors: - i) to act honestly and in good faith with a view to the best interests of the Corporation; - ii) to exercise the care, diligence and skill that reasonably prudent people would exercise in comparable situations; and - iii) to act in accordance with the obligations contained in the Act, and any other relevant legislation, regulations and policies, and the Corporation's Articles and By-laws. - V. MEETINGS - A. Meet at least four times per year and, wherever feasible, receive meeting materials at least five (5) business days in advance of meetings and review meeting materials prior to attending each meeting.